jtransc/jtransc/README.md

 You can find documentation at the [wiki](http://docs.jtransc.com/).

+# What is this?

+JTransc (Java Trans Compiler) is an AOT (ahead of time compiler) that compiles .class and .jar files into a target programming language / executable bundling all the required dependencies in a single file or folder, without requiring a jitter or an external runtime.

 # Why using JTransc?

 There are a lot of technologies in order to convert languages into other ones.
-For example, convert Java into JavaScript.
+For example, converting Java into JavaScript.
-Or even Kotlin already targets JavaScript.
+Or KotlinJS Kotlin backend that already targets JavaScript.
 So why using JTransc?

 ### Mixed input code: